mdshadab2512/calories-burnt-prediction/README.md

 iii  We have chosen Mean Absolute Error as a metric to compare accuracy

-iv)  After being trained on model,the model has mean absolute error of 0.96% on training set and 1.48% on test set
+iv)  After being trained on model,the model has mean absolute error of 1.48% on test set which is quite well.